nworford/Hangman-game/assets/README.md

 CONCLUSION:
 	This homework was really fun to create.
 I enjoyed working through the logic side of the game, as well as giving it the theme of Mandarin Chinese Characters.
 Although this assignment was only a month into the course, It is one of my favorites.

+GRADE: A+

+INSTRUCTOR COMMENT:

+from David Hammond
+November 29th, 6:38 pm

+Nathan, really fantastic work.
+You really covered all the logic needed here.
+I especially liked that you covered key validation and let the user know if they are pressing the same key twice.
+Lots of extras, looking good!
+Keep up the great work!